 If you're already claiming benefits in Northern Ireland

-You must tell the Social Security Agency/Jobs and Benefits office that you're moving abroad.
+You must tell the Jobs and Benefits office that you're moving abroad.
 They will tell you how your benefits will be affected.
 You can find your local office at the following link.